Piers Bermingham, 1st Lord Athenry1

 Last Edited=5 Nov 2003

-Richard Bermingham, 2nd Lord Athenry also went by the nick-name of Richard 'of the Battles'.1 He was also known as Richard MacPhioris.1 He held the office of Sheriff of Connaught in 1299.1 He succeeded to the title of 2nd Lord Athenry [I., c.
+Richard Bermingham, 2nd Lord Athenry also went by the nick-name of Richard 'of the Battles'.1 He was also known as Richard MacPhioris.1 He held the office of Sheriff of Connaught in 1299.1 He succeeded as the 2nd Lord Athenry [I., c.
 1280] on 2 April 1307.1 He held the office of Sheriff of Connaught in 1310.1 He fought in the battles against Edward Bruce and the tribe of O'Connor in 1316.1 He held the office of Sheriff of Connaught in 1316.1 He held the office of a Lord of the Great Council [Ireland] in 1317.1

 Child of Richard Bermingham, 2nd Lord Athenry and Finola (?)